Company Registration in Malta

 Legal requirements

-To open a branch of a foreign company in Malta, you must meet a number of legal requirements and procedures established by the Malta Financial Services Authority (MFSA).
-A foreign company must provide the following documentation in English or with a certified translation:
+Establishing a branch of a foreign company in Malta involves observance of some legal requirements and procedures as prescribed by the MFSA.
+To this end, a foreign company has to present the following documents in English or with a certified translation:

-- A copy of the constituent documents and articles of association of the foreign company.
+- A copy of the constituent documents and articles of association of the foreign company, where:

-- A list of the directors and secretary of the foreign company, as well as an indication of the persons authorized to act on behalf of the Malta branch.
+- A list of the directors and secretary of the foreign company, as well as indicating the persons authorized to act on behalf of the Malta branch.

 - Address of the registered office of the branch in Malta.